martinescardo/HoTTEST-Summer-School/Agda/Cubical/Lecture9-notes.lagda.md

 ## Cubical univalence (Glue types) + SIP

 A key concept in HoTT/UF is univalence.
-As we have seen earlier in the week this is assumed as an axiom in Book HoTT.
+As we have seen earlier in the course this is assumed as an axiom in Book HoTT.
 In Cubical Agda it is instead provable and has computational content.
 This means that transporting with paths constructed using univalence reduces as opposed to Book HoTT where they would be stuck.
 This simplifies many